-The Managing Complex Change Model (M. Lippitt, 1987; T. Knoster, 1991) suggests there are five elements or components to create, manage, and/or sustain change (though variations do exist – click here for an example).
+The Managing Complex Change Model (D. Ambrose, 1987 ; M. Lippitt, 1987 ) suggests there are five elements or components to create, manage, and/or sustain change (though variations do exist – click here for another example).

 SPECIAL NOTE: Join me for a Deep Dive Master Class on managing change and teaching adults to get the results you desire.
-Click here for a sneak peek in to the master classes for spring 2018.
+Click here for a sneak peek into the master classes.

 Here are the five elements some say are necessary to get to a change in practice: